interlay/interbtc-spec/interbtc-spec/docs/source/spec/vault-registry.rst

 The vault registry is the central place to manage vaults.
 Vaults can register themselves here, update their collateral, or can be liquidated.
 Similarly, the issue, redeem, refund, and replace protocols call this module to assign vaults during issue, redeem, refund, and replace procedures.
-Morever, vaults use the registry to register public key for the :ref:`okd` and register addresses for the :ref:`op-return` scheme.
+Moreover, vaults use the registry to register public key for the :ref:`okd` and register addresses for the :ref:`op-return` scheme.

 Data Model
 ~~~~~~~~~~